3 Winter Care Tips for Your Indoor Plants

 But fear not, for below are three handy tips to help you protect your green family over the festive season and keep each one as healthy as possible for another year.

-01 Abandon Your Watering Routine
+01 Abandon Your Routine

 We're constantly repeating ourselves when we say this, but it really is good advice: avoid watering your plants as a matter of routine.
 Overwatering is the biggest killer of houseplants, especially in colder months.
-During the winter, many plants will enter a dormant state in response to decreasing light levels, and therefore require much less water (or no water at all, in the case of succulents).
+During the winter, many plants will enter a dormant state in response to decreasing light levels, and therefore require much less water (or no water at all, in the case of cacti and other succulents).

 Before watering, stick your finger in the top 5cm / 1 inch of compost, and only water if the soil feels completely dry.
 Some plants will need more water that others (particularly if some rooms in your home are cooler than others), so individually check each plant's compost to work out which are actually thirsty.

 In the case of desert cacti, you can stop watering entirely until early spring.
 Do keep watering your Christmas cacti when it feels dry though, as it will continue to flower in autumn and winter months.